AP Interview: Sudan PM seeks end to country’s pariah status

 "We appreciate and understand that there is a process, both I think in government and Congress," Hamdok said, adding he hopes it happens soon because "it has very serious implications on our situation."

-Removing Sudan from the state sponsor of terror list will allow the country to receive a sorely needed International Monetary Fund and World Bank bailout package, Hamdok said.
+Removing Sudan from the state sponsor of terror list would open the door to foreign investment and allow the country to receive a sorely needed International Monetary Fund and World Bank bailout package, Hamdok said.

 Sudan is nearly $60 billion in debt, and Hamdok said the interest on the debt payments is roughly $3 billion.